jackson-waschura/imgparallel/README.md

 ## To Do

- - [ ] Implement simple MVP CLI tool for reformatting an image dataset (image format, resize)
+ - [ ] Implement a simple MVP CLI tool for reformatting an image dataset (image format, resize)
- - [ ] Draft design for more complex transforms (multiple resolution outputs, cropping, etc)
+ - [ ] Draft a design for more complex transforms (multiple resolution outputs, cropping, etc)
+ - [ ] Use wheel and twine to publish the MVP tool
- - [ ] Implement GUI for evaluating conversions & transforms before running
+ - [ ] Implement a GUI for evaluating conversions & transforms before running